Painkiller Use Tied to Increased Risk for Serious Infections

 If you need help overcoming opioid dependence, look for drug detox centers that offer a medical detox or medication-assisted treatment.
 Both detox treatments involve the use of medications that can enhance your recovery and help you achieve sobriety with fewer complications.

-Call our 24/7 confidential helpline at 800-483-2193 to speak to an addiction counselor about your treatment options, or use our detox center directory to find the nearest treatment center.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak to an addiction counselor about your treatment options, or use our detox center directory to find the nearest treatment center.
 Our goal is to help you find the best opioid treatments so you or your loved one can become healthier, happier, and addiction-free.